The Bushnell Center for the Performing Arts: Mortensen Hall

 The original theater building, Mortensen Hall, seats 2,800 and was designed by the architectural firm of Corbett, Harrison, and MacMurray, designers of New York's Radio City Music Hall.
 It was built with a traditional Georgian Revival exterior and rich Art Deco interior.
 The cornerstone was laid October 16, 1928, at the corner of Capitol Avenue and Trinity Street, along with a sealed copper box containing: the 1928 Hartford City Directory, issues of the Hartford Courant and Hartford Times, writings of Horace Bushnell, a record of the constitution and by-laws of the Memorial, a copy of the CT General Statutes and samples of U.S. currency.

 The original building and Mortensen Hall cost roughly $2.8 Million to build and were completed $110,000 under budget.

 Mary Seaverns (Horace Bushnell's Granddaughter), stated that the outside of the Bushnell reflected her grandfather's conservatism and the art deco of the interior reflected his modern theology.
 Named in honor of William H. Mortensen, a Hartford native who originally aspired to be an insurance executive, Mortensen was selected at the age of 24 to be the eyes and ears of the Bushnell Board.
 He became Managing Director at age 25 (1927) and remained in that position for 40 years retiring in 1968.
 Mortensen was also Mayor of Hartford from 1943-45.

 Mortensen Hall has many special features including:

 Drama, the largest hand-painted ceiling mural of its type in the United States, is suspended from the Hall's roof by numerous metal supports.
 Painted by Barry Faulkner, and 3 Prix de Rome art scholar winners in his NYC studio at Grand Central Station, the painting cost $50,000 to create in 1929.
 It is 187' X 40', and has a foundation of wood and paper-mache.

 Austin Organ, Mortensen Hall has a 5,600-pipe Austin Organ.
 Manufactured by the Austin Organ Company of Hartford in 1929 for $45,000.
 The pipes are located behind the first 3 bays on both sides of the theatre.
 It underwent a full restoration in the mid-1980s at a cost of over $500,000.

 The Maxwell M. and Ruth R. Belding Theater

 This 906-seat theater is named in honor of long-time trustee, Maxwell Belding and his family.
 A theater designed by Wilson, Butler, and Lodge, "The Belding" was opened in 2002.

-The Hartford Symphony Orchestra performs at the center regularly.
+The Hartford Symphony Orchestra performs at the Belding Theater regularly.